Kingswood - Werrington

 Kingswood - Werrington displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Kingswood - Werrington, as recorded at the latest Census, consisted of 58.6% houses and 41.4% other dwellings (including semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Kingswood-Werrington, as recorded at the latest Census, consisted of 58.6% houses and 41.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 77.4% houses and 22.6% other dwellings.
-Home ownership in Kingswood - Werrington stood at 17.2%, with mortgaged dwellings at 39.3% and rented ones at 43.5%.
-The median monthly mortgage repayment in the area was $2,128, lower than Sydney metro's average of $2,167.
-The median weekly rent figure for Kingswood - Werrington was $370, compared to Sydney metro's $400.
-Nationally, mortgage repayments were higher at $1,863 and rents were lower at $375.
+Home ownership in Kingswood-Werrington was at 17.2%, with the remaining dwellings either mortgaged (39.3%) or rented (43.5%).
+The median monthly mortgage repayment in the area was $2,128, below Sydney metro's average of $2,167.
+The median weekly rent figure was recorded at $370, compared to Sydney metro's $400.
+Nationally, Kingswood-Werrington's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing